 The Hierophant may represent initiation as a means through which one becomes united with the universe.
 How that initiation happens is an individual process, but initiation seems to occur naturally before there can be a merging with higher spiritual laws.
 One must be “accepted” before one can enter into either traditional religious paths or the secret places of deeper initiation and knowledge.
 The Hierophant gives us a place to start in creating a personal awareness of God.

-The three people, one large, two smaller, represents a motif often repeated throughout the Tarot, much like the pillars of the High Priestess and into the next two cards with the angel over the Lovers, and the Charioteer in the Chariot over the sphinxes.
-We can view this as a representation of the trinity, but it can also reflect the symbolizing of the dualities of life.
-The Hierophant, the Lovers and the Chariot all represent attempts to mediate between opposing poles of life and somehow, find a way to balance them.
+The three people, one large, two smaller, represent a motif often repeated throughout the Tarot, much like the pillars of the High Priestess and into the next two cards with the angel over the Lovers, and the Charioteer in the Chariot over the sphinxes.
+We can view this as a representation of the trinity, but it can also reflect the symbolization of the dualities of life.
+The Hierophant, the Lovers, and the Chariot all represent attempts to mediate between opposing poles of life and somehow, find a way to balance them.

 When the Hierophant appears in a reading, it may signify churches, doctrines, orthodoxy, and education in general.
 It may represent conformity or a surrender of responsibility